btevfik/chatter-webapp/README.md

 -client posts the message to server using AJAX

-=server pushes the posted message to the user that sent the message.
+-server pushes the posted message to the user that sent the message using the channel

 -now it acts same as a guestbook, but without reload.